-This Article does not apply to commodities referred to in point 1 of Article 11.7.3.
+This article does not apply to commodities referred to in point 1 of Article 11.7.3.

-Importation of live aquatic animals for aquaculture from a country, zone or compartment not declared free from infection with X. californiensis
+Importation of aquatic animals for aquaculture from a country, zone or compartment not declared free from infection with X. californiensis should assess the risk in accordance with Chapter 2.1. and consider the risk mitigation measures in points 1 and 2 below.

-- 1) When importing, for aquaculture, live aquatic animals of species referred to in Article 11.7.2. from a country, zone or compartment not declared free from infection with X. californiensis, the Competent Authority of the importing country should assess the risk and, if justified, apply the following risk mitigation measures: - a) the direct delivery to and lifelong holding of the consignment in biosecure facilities for continuous isolation from the local environment; and
+When importing for aquaculture, aquatic animals of a species referred to in Article 11.7.2. from a country, zone or compartment not declared free from infection with X. californiensis, the Competent Authority of the importing country